Prospering from the energy revolution

 Smart Hub SLES

-Consortia: Connected Energy, Flexitricity, Honda Motor Europe, ITM Power, ICAX, Moixa Technology, Passiv- Systems, Switch2 Energy, The Carbon and Energy Fund, West Sussex County Council, Newcastle University
+Consortia: ITM Power, ICAX, Moixa Technology, Passiv- Systems, West Sussex County Council, Newcastle University

-Smart Hubs SLES in West Sussex will integrate energy management across council housing, private residential properties, transport infrastructure and commercial properties.
-The project will deploy a number of innovative technologies (a hybrid hydrogen/electric vehicle filling station and mesh networks for power management) alongside more established but not widely deployed technologies such as hybrid gas/electric heat networks.
+Smarthubs SLES in West Sussex will integrate energy management across council housing, transport infrastructure and private residential and commercial properties.
+The project will deploy innovative technologies, including a hydrogen filling station, alongside established but not widely deployed technologies like hybrid gas/electric heat networks, EV charging points and battery energy storage.

 Eleven energy design projects showcasing ambitious energy systems have been established across the country.
 They will develop concepts for rural, urban, domestic, industrial, commercial and mixed energy systems.